 Course and Room Scheduling, a division of the Office of the University Registrar, oversees the production and publication of the Schedule of Classes.
 Responsible for the data entry of approved Course Catalog information into the Enroll & Pay system.
 We are also responsible for the publication of the Final and Special Exam schedules.

 If you have applied for graduation, the Office of the University Registrar will automatically place an order for your original (first) diploma.
-This order for original diplomas is defaulted to pick up orders.
-If you would like your diploma mailed instead of picking it up, you can do so by logging into Enroll & Pay.
-Page 4 of the guide at https://sis.ku.edu/diploma-delivery-request has steps on how to modify your existing order.
-As part of this process, please be sure to update your mailing address.
+This order is defaulted to pick up.
+If you need to modify your order to update your diploma method please do so by following the "Modify a Diploma Delivery Request" on Page 4 of the Diploma Delivery instructions.

 The University of Kansas participates in the National Student Clearinghouse (NSC) located in Herndon, VA.
 Four times a semester (after the second day of classes, at approximately 20th day, mid semester, and after finals) KU submits a secure FTP (File Transfer Protocol) of students' enrollment status to the NSC who then supplies verification to lending agencies.
 All loan deferment forms are now forwarded to the NSC.
 The University does not supply information directly to lending agencies.